arkatebi/OpenWorld-problem/README.md

 <a name="title" />
-## Gene Annotations with Exp Evidences in UniProtKB/SwissProt
+## Impact of incomplete knowledge on function-predictions and their evaluations.
+* The tools developed in this project are to facilitate the research into the impact of incomplete knowledge on the functional predictions of proteins and the evaluation of those predictive models.
+* The toolset has the following tools:
-* Creates a table of gene counts for a set of species in UniProtKB/SwissProt whose annotations have experimental evidence codes.
+** A program that creates a table of gene counts for a set of species in UniProtKB/SwissProt whose annotations have experimental evidence codes.
-* Creates graphs of the gene counts for those speceis over a series of time points.
+** A program that creates graphs of the gene counts for those speceis over a series of time points.

 ### Contents
 1\.
 [Some Informative Sites] (#sites)